-ACS Award in Chromatography
+ACS Award In Chromatography

-It's tough to name an analytical chemistry technique more ubiquitous than chromatography.
-Around the globe, an enormous number of chemists have made use at one time or another—or make use regularly—of the complex interplay between analyte molecules and chromatographic packing materials to separate the components of chemical mixtures.
-Yet very few of those chemists have endeavored to advance the field of chemical separations, let alone made an impact in this key area of analytical chemistry.

-In contrast, Frantisek Svec, a research group leader at the University of California, Berkeley, and Lawrence Berkeley National Laboratory, has devoted his scientific career to developing new types of column packing materials to enhance the separating power of chromatography.
-Among several of Svec's innovations in chromatography, the one most readily associated with his name is the development of monolithic chromatography columns, which generally take the form of one-piece, porous, solid, polymeric, column packing materials.
-According to the award citation, Svec is being honored for his outstanding and seminal contributions to the design and development of these novel column materials and for the impact they have had on modern chromatography.
+In the more than 100 years since Russian botanist M. S. Tswett pioneered the development of chromatography to separate plant components, the basic nature of chromatography columns has remained unchanged.
+In all that time, practitioners have been separating chemical mixtures by using columns packed with various types of particulate matter.
+Nobuo Tanaka, a professor in the department of biomolecular engineering at Kyoto Institute of Technology, took a radically different approach.
+He developed columns that feature one-piece, porous, solid silica packings known as monoliths.

+Tanaka has made several important contributions to various areas of chromatography, says Georges Guiochon, a chemistry professor at the University of Tennessee, Knoxville.
+However, Tanaka's most important contribution is "the development and reduction to practice of monolithic silica columns for HPLC," Guiochon says.
+The advent of monolithic packings is the single most important advance in the preparation of chromatography columns since the work of Tswett a century ago, he adds.
+Because of monolithic columns' major impact on analytical chromatography, this development alone, in Guiochon's view, makes Tanaka an ideal recipient of the award.

-Monolithic chromatography columns, disks, and tubes, which were the focus of a cover story in Chemical & Engineering News (Dec.
-11, 2006, page 14), have recently been commercialized.
-These nontraditional column materials have been used in various applications, for example to separate proteins, peptides, oligonucleotides, and other types of analytes.
-Manufacturers and users alike report that for various types of separations, monolithic columns outperform traditional columns in terms of chromatographic resolution, separation speed, and other factors.
+Monolithic chromatography columns were the focus of a cover story in Chemical & Engineering News (Dec.
+11, 2006, page 14).
+These nontraditional column materials, which were recently commercialized, have been used in various applications such as separating proteins, peptides, oligonucleotides, and other types of analytes.
+Manufacturers and users alike report that for various types of separations, monolithic columns offer the possibility of outperforming traditional columns in terms of chromatographic resolution, separation speed, and thoroughness in separating complex mixtures of biological and other types of molecules.

-Experts in analytical chemistry attest to the extent of Svec's contributions to chromatography.
-For example, Barry L. Karger, director of Northeastern University's Barnett Institute of Chemical & Biological Analysis, notes that Svec's monolithic columns "have had a major impact on the field."
-Karger stresses that "these highly innovative columns have greatly changed the landscape of chromatography during the last decade."
-He adds that his own research group uses the columns in proteomics research and that the new columns' popularity is growing quickly, judging by the number of journal papers in which use of monolithic columns is reported.

-In addition to his pioneering work in developing monolithic columns, Svec has advanced the field of chromatography in several other ways.
-He made use of glycidyl methacrylate copolymers to develop novel porous polymer beads with custom chromatographic properties.
-He has also developed tailored chromatography materials for chiral separations and other applications.

-Svec, 64, was born in the former Czechoslovakia and studied chemistry at the Institute of Chemical Technology in Prague, where he earned an undergraduate degree in 1965 and a Ph.D. degree in polymer chemistry in 1969.
-He was then appointed assistant professor at the institute in Prague and remained there until 1976.
-Following appointments at the Czechoslovak Academy of Sciences and Cornell University, Svec moved to Berkeley in 1997.
-He has published more than 350 papers in peer-reviewed journals, authored three books, and holds 75 patents.
+Koji Otsuka, a professor of materials chemistry at Kyoto University, notes that Tanaka's pioneering work has now led to second-generation HPLC silica monoliths that are poised to have a strong impact on high-speed separations.
+These columns offer some of the separations benefits of modern ultra-HPLC instrumentation, Otsuka says, but without the high price tag of the newer chromatographs.

+In addition, modifying silica monoliths via polymerization of various functional groups has enabled these one-piece stationary phases to be used effectively for ion exchange, hydrophilic interaction, size exclusion, and other modes of separations, Otsuka notes.
+He adds that these polymer-modified monolithic silica columns outperform conventional particle-packed columns in several ways.

+Tanaka, 63, completed his formal education in chemistry at Kyoto University.
+In 1968, he graduated with a bachelor's degree, and two years later, he completed a master's degree.
+In 1973, he received a D.Sc. degree in chemistry, also from Kyoto University.
+He then moved to the U.S. for six years of postdoctoral research, spending two years each at the University of Pennsylvania; the University of Washington, Seattle; and Northeastern University.
+In 1979, Tanaka returned to Japan to take up a position as instructor at Kyoto Institute of Technology.
+He was named associate professor there in 1987, and in 1991, he was promoted to professor.

+Tanaka has published nearly 200 scholarly papers and book chapters.
+He has served as editor of the Journal of Chromatography A and the Journal of Separation Science for 10 years and also serves or has served as an editorial board member of those and other journals.

-The award address will be presented before the Division of Analytical Chemistry.
+Tanaka will present the award address before the Division of Analytical Chemistry during the fall national meeting in Washington, D.C.

 Join the conversation